dajat/ws-updates/README.md

 <img src="https://imgur.com/qxCe9Bu.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Expand Server Updates, select All Updates, and choose any for approval and status.
-(Set up a group policy for all clients on where to look for updates, create specific groups for all unassigned computer, and have specific groups).
+(Set up a group policy for all clients on where to look for updates, and create specific groups for all unassigned computers, and have specific groups).
 </p>
 <br />
 <h2>Update Services (cont.)</h2>